FrontendMasters/getting-a-job-v3/README.md

 ### Interview Preparation
 Interviews are your chance to shine.
 Get ready by understanding different interview formats, practicing coding problems, and preparing to discuss your experiences with teamwork and project management.

-### Coding Challenges
-Crack the coding challenge with our tips on problem-solving strategies.
-Learn how to approach problems methodically, plan your solutions, and write optimized code.

 ### Assets and Resources
 - [Portfolio Checklist for Software Engineers](https://vets-who-code.notion.site/Portfolio-Checklist-for-Software-Engineers-1b3b3b3b3b3b4c5db8273993dfd748c3)